Chaos Zero Nightmare (CZN)MaribellBuild and Guide

 Shelter Strike

 An interesting card that does Fixed Damage (damage that cannot be modified in any way).
-If you are focused on a heavy Shield-stacking build, this can hit pretty hard, but it won’t match the damage of a dedicated DPS character.
-If you need a little more punch in your deck, it’ll do the trick, but if you are going for a Counterattack-heavy strategy or just find your Shield not stacking very high, it could be a removal target.
+If you are focused on a heavy shield-stacking build, this can hit pretty hard, but it won’t match the damage of a dedicated DPS character.
+If you need a little more punch in your deck, it’ll do the trick, but if you are going for a Counterattack-heavy strategy or just find your shield not stacking very high, it could be a removal target.

 Best Epiphanies